 Headquarters: Palo Alto, California

-VMware SD-WAN by VeloCloud enables remote offices to experience faster connectivity performance, secure transmission, optimized QoS, and scalability and flexibility that enable future growth.
+VMware SD-WAN enables remote offices to experience faster connectivity performance, secure transmission, optimized QoS, and scalability and flexibility that enable future growth.
 VMware offices can now easily adapt to the increasing demands of cloud applications, services, and resources inherent in today’s enterprises.

 "VMware SD-WAN Cuts Costs, Accelerates Performance for Branch Office Connections”